WealthRocket is reader-supported. When you buy through links on the website, we may earn an affiliate commission. Learn more

 What is Tangerine Bank?

-Tangerine is a fully-digital Canadian bank, with only a few physical branches in Canada.
+Tangerine is a fully-digital Canadian bank.
 It is the direct-to-consumer banking division of Scotiabank.
 Tangerine is a member of the Canada Deposit Insurance Corporation (CDIC).

 Tangerine is a part of a growing trend of neo-banks, meaning exclusively digital banks offer their products and services exclusively online.
 This helps Canadians save money on banking fees while improving their banking experience.